Vatsim-Scandinavia/discord-bot/messages/rules.md

 :eight: Please post voice chat releated messages in the respective voice text channel instead of main channels

 :nine: Members being idle for more than 30 minutes will be moved to the 'Away' channel

+:one::zero: Do not stream Discord audio without permission from everyone present; this includes people that join while you are streaming.